 Chilled: Please consume unopened pack within 5 days.

-✔ Humanely raised and treated with respect.
-All year free-range and open pasture-raised.
+✔ Humanely raised and treated with respect by family-owned farms.

 At A Glance